Skip to content

 Post Exploitation

-💡 Run WinPEAS.exe - This may give us some more detailed information as no we’re a privileged user and we can open several files, gives some edge!
+💡 Run WinPEAS.exe - This may give us some more detailed information as no, we’re a privileged user, and we can open several files, which gives us some edge!

 Sensitive Information